Rihanshu123/RV.github.io/README.md

-Hi, I am Rihanshu currently making a page on Github
+Hi, I am Rihanshu currently making a page on Github.